rzzzwilson/PythonEtudes/README.rst

 This is a collection of short essays (etudes) on various subjects showing how some problem could be solved in python.
 The approach is to start very simply and progress through various versions of a program, adding things like error checking, better code structure, etc, as we go.

-Along the way we will demonstrate common errors often tripped over by beginners.
+This is not a carefully planned exposition on writing code, but is more like what happens in real software development: decisions are made, code is written, problems found, code is redesigned/rewritten, and so on.
+Each little piece (or two) of an etude covers one part of solving the problem.

 The code for the etudes is stored
 `here <https://github.com/rzzzwilson/PythonEtudes/>`_ and the explanatory notes